markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

   - `forEach()` for iterating through an array and executing a function for each element in it
   - `filter()` for creating a new array based on a condition we set

-- We revisted using localStorage to save data, introducing `JSON.stringify()` and `JSON.parse()` to serialize and de-serialize our data
+- We revisited using localStorage to save data, introducing `JSON.stringify()` and `JSON.parse()` to serialize and de-serialize our data

-- We spotted technical debt and refactored our code as needed
+- Throughout the whole project, we spotted technical debt and refactored our code as needed

 - Lastly, we used GitHub to make a pull request and deploy our application to the internet

-Everything we learned in this lesson, and throughout this entire project, play important roles in any front end application build.
+Everything we learned throughout this entire project play important roles in any front end project.
 The new array methods we learned will be used more often than we can imagine and pretty soon, we'll be getting our hands dirty with a lot more JSON.
+We were also formally introduced to the DOM, something that is used in all modern front end web development.
+All of its methods and properties that we learned will play heavily into the upcoming modules and projects.

-We were also formally introduced to the DOM, something that is unavoidable in all modern front end web development.
-All of its methods and properties that we learned will play heavily into the upcoming modulues
+We've learned a lot about what tools are built into web browsers that are at our disposal, but there are a lot of tools out there that take some of the more tedious tasks of web development and simplify them.
+These tools are built by other developers and are put out into the world for us to use, and we're going to do just that in the next module!